 I flew from London Gatwick with Vueling for my workation in Barcelona, and I can honestly say it was one of the most pleasant experiences I’ve had with an airline for a long time.
 Boarding was smooth and the journey was comfortable.

 Best of all, the flight took off on time and arrived early.
 The same was true on my return journey.
 This is a rarity on my travels these days!
-It wasn’t a coincidence, either – Vueling is the most punctual of all European airlines according to recent data.
+It wasn’t a coincidence, either – Vueling is the most punctual of all European airlines according to recent data, regularly earning notice during each year.

 You can look up routes and prices on the Vueling website.